microsoft/vsts-cordova-tasks/docs/xcode-task.md

 2. Next, click on the **Variables** tab and add **Test_SDK** as a variable set to **iphonesimulator**

-3. Next, we will configure the definition to publish your test results to VSO.
+3. Next, we will configure the definition to publish your test results to VSTS.

   1. Under the "Build" tab, add a new build step and select **Publish Test Results** from the **Test** category.
   2. Move this to right after your test step.